donn/Swiftlog/README.md

 # To-do
 * Swiftier syntax.
 This is no more than an API import with the necessary modifications to make it link against iverilog at the moment.
-* Allow more dynamic naming.
-As it stands, the name of the Verilog file that's loaded is stuck as "main.v".
-Obviously the user may modify the bash script as they see fit but it's not particularly user friendly.
 * Makefile?

 # License